su-ntu-ctp/5m-data-1.1-intro-data-science/installation.md

 ## FAQ
-1. What Operating System (Windows/Mac/Linux) is recommended for this course?
+1. **What Operating System (Windows/Mac/Linux) is recommended for this course?**

-- **Ans:** We welcome diversity of Operating System as long as it is the supported version.
-For Windows users, extra software such as `Windows Subsystem for Linux` is required.
+- **Ans:** We support a variety of operating systems, provided they are actively maintained and compatible with your computer.
+If you are using Windows, you will need to install the Windows Subsystem for Linux (WSL) to proceed.

-2. What Python version is required?
+2. **What Python version is required?**

-- **Ans:** You do not need to concern about the version of Python during installation.
-We use `conda` to managed different versions of python.
+- **Ans:** You don't need to worry about the version of Python during installation.
+We use `conda` to managed different versions of python, ensuring compatibility as needed.

-3. I have Anaconda installed do I need to install Miniconda?
+3. **I have Anaconda installed do I need to install Miniconda?**

 - **Ans:** No need.
 Once Anaconda is installed, you can access the same conda environment from VSCode.

-4. Can I use Anaconda instead of VSCode?
+4. **Can I use Anaconda instead of VSCode?**

-- **Ans:** For Windows users, VSCode is preferred since you need to use WSL.
-VSCode allows you to integrated the IDE with WSL.
-For Mac users, technically you can use Anaconda instead of VSCode.
-However, please note that our lesson instructions are written based on VSCode.
-VScode is more light weight and faster than Anaconda.
-If you are already familiar with Anaconda, we encourage you to explore VSCode.
+- **Ans:** For Windows users, VSCode is the preferred option because it integrates seamlessly with the WSL.
+On macOS, you can technically use Anaconda instead of VSCode, but keep in mind that our lesson instructions are designed around VSCode.
+VSCode is also lighter and faster compared to Anaconda.
+If you are already comfortable with Anaconda, we still encourage you to give VSCode a try.

-5. I have installed Github Desktop for Mac/Windows, do I still need to install Git?
+5. **I have installed Github Desktop for Mac/Windows, do I still need to install Git?**

-- **Ans:** No need.
-Once the Github software is installed, the git software already there.
+- **Ans:** There’s no extra step required.
+Once the GitHub software is installed, Git is already included and ready to use.

-6. Can I se Github Desktop for Mac/Windows instead?
+6. **Can I use Github Desktop for Mac/Windows instead?**

 - **Ans:** We encourage you stick with VSCode as VSCode can be linked to Github.
 Please note that when you clone a repository into VSCode, it will not be registered or noticeable by Github Desktop Mac/Windows.